-After investigating the civic and ethical education syllabus of the college, particularly the value to be practiced, it must be arrangement of elements that should be under focus.
-The rational of providing civics and ethical education at all grade level in general and in higher education is particular to maintain their civic knowledge, skill and change their civic attitude and behavior.
-This mission of civics and ethical education is the corner stone to make citizens politically active and participative in all aspects of their social life.
+After investigating the civic and ethical education syllabus of the college, particularly the value to be practiced, 391 it must be arrangement of elements that should be under focus.
+The rational of providing civics and ethical 392 education at all grade level in general and in higher education is particular to maintain their civic knowledge, 393 skill and change their civic attitude and behavior.
+This mission of civics and ethical education is the corner stone 394 to make citizens politically active and participative in all aspects of their social life. g) Citizen ship knowledge: 395 Trainees knowledge about government structures and functions has improved.
+Each college students, although 396 not fully practiced, began to identify and inform others about issues, evaluate possible solutions and act to resolve 397 398 problems in their community.